 Undergraduate Student Opportunities in Academic Research (USOAR) Overview

-Welcome to the UVA Undergraduate Student Opportunities for Academic Research Program, otherwise known as USOAR.
-This is a new program that targets rising second- and third-year undergraduate students who do not have previous experience in research and are looking to participate in paid research opportunities with faculty members within their chosen area of study.
+Welcome to the UVA Undergraduate Student Opportunities in Academic Research Program, otherwise known as USOAR.
+This is a new program that targets rising first-, second- and third-year undergraduate students who do not have previous significant experience in research and are looking to participate in paid research opportunities with faculty members within their area of interest.
 USOAR not only introduces students to the enriching experiences surrounding research, it also provides students with the chance to build strong relationships with faculty.
-Students apply for a research assistant position with a particular faculty member who will oversee their progress throughout the course of the semester or year.
+Students apply for a student research position with a particular faculty member who will oversee their progress throughout the course of the semester or year.
 Some positions also give students the opportunity to work with advanced undergraduate peer mentors and graduate student researchers.
+Students will spend 5-10 hours per week working with their faculty supervisor in research-related tasks or projects.

 When most students think of research at UVA, they think of research within the sciences.
 USOAR offers opportunities in the sciences but it also offers research opportunities in the humanities and social sciences.
-The 2013–14 pilot USOAR program includes positions with faculty members in Batten, Curry, Arts & Sciences, Engineering, Medicine, and Nursing.
+The 2013–14 pilot USOAR program included positions with faculty members in Batten, Curry, Arts & Sciences, Engineering, and Medicine.
+Thanks to a generous grant from the Jefferson Trust, USOAR will continue to serve students during the upcoming 2014-15 academic year with a goal of 30 program participants.

 Although the majority of these positions will be offered to students who are eligible for the Federal Work-Study Program, a few positions will also be offered to non-work-study students.
-USOAR applicants are not required nor expected to have prior knowledge of research skills and experiences.
-However, ideal applicants will have a sense of time management, patience, and some background in and understanding of their area of interest.
+Ideal applicants will have good time management skills, an ability to work independently as well as with supervision, and some background in and understanding of their area of interest.

 Who may apply?

-- Review the job descriptions listed below and identify 1-3 positions that interest you.
+- Review the position descriptions listed below and identify up to 3 positions that interest you.

 - Create your resume (see Helpful Materials below).